|

 logical order.
 See Sort Order below.

-- Caveat: Consult with your supervisor before applying
+- Caveat: Consider the implications carefully before applying

 a forced order.